IHTSDO/snomed-publish/client/canonical-main/README.md

     280844000	116680003	71737002	0
     280845004	116680003	280737002	0

-For more information on the implementation, see the [Canonical library](/lib/canonical)
+For more information on the algorithm, see the [Canonical library](/lib/canonical)

 When you run this program, you have the option of using either a disk based embedded database (H2), or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
 The in-memory database requires about 3Gb of heap space ('-Xmx3000m').